tamtran4869/E-commerce-analysis/Traffic_source_analysis.md

 ![image](https://user-images.githubusercontent.com/114192113/211767130-7811c5f9-4252-4829-b60d-9a06726b139d.png)

 #### Comments
 Only gsearch-nonbrand-desktop campaign gains the expected CTR.
-ALthough the bsearch-nonbrand-desktop does not get the CTR 4%, it has significant high CTR.
+Although the bsearch-nonbrand-desktop did not get a conversion rate of 4%, it has a significantly high conversion rate.
-As features of SEM, the inventory may be not always available.
+As a feature of SEM, the inventory may not always be available.
 If the inventory in Google is enough, the team could bid down the bsearch campaign.
-Otherwise, the team could optimize ad contents to improve CTR on bsearch-nonbrand-desktop.
+Otherwise, the team could optimise ad content to improve the rate on bsearch-nonbrand-desktop.

-Ads in Google search in both devices have higher CTR compared to Bing search.
+Ads in Google search on both devices have higher CTR compared to Bing search.

 ## Question 6
-Pull organic search, direct type in, and paid brand search sessions by month, and show those sessionss a % of paid search nonbrand?
+Pull organic search, direct type-in, and paid brand search sessions by the month, and show those sessions a % of paid search nonbrand.

 _Received date: Dec 23, 2012_